interlay/interlay.github.io/docs/vault/overview.md

 To protect against short and long term exchange rate fluctuations, Vaults are **instructed to keep their collateralization rate up to date**.
 This can be achieved in 2 ways:

-- **interBTC Redeem**: if users redeem with the Vault, the collateralization ration increases.
+- **interBTC Redeem**: if users redeem with the Vault, the collateralization ratio increases.
 The Vault can also maintain a interBTC reserve and execute self-redeems for quick rebalancing
 - **Increase Collateral**: alternatively, the Vault can also add more collateral to the system.

 #### Thresholds and Balancing Mechanisms